Translate

 Never mind the bollocks – here’s the cancer instead.
 The 2023 version

 If you have followed my story above, this may be of interest to you too.
 I found a paper entitled “Retroperitoneal Fibrosis” dated September 12th, 2022, so, fairly current.
 Those who have studied my diagnosis and surgery may remember this complication featured on my diagnostic CT scans and also in my surgery (I told that story here also including a primer on the different types of fibrosis connected to NETs).
 I was again assured there was no connection to the hydrocele.
 Over the years, doubts remained.
-I am a believer in a coincidence and also in the healthcare practitioner phrase “correlation is not always causation“.
+I am a believer in a coincidence but also in the healthcare practitioner phrase “correlation is not always causation“.

 I eventually let it go even though my gut kept nagging at me.
 Last month, I was astonished to discover the following study.

-Retroperitoneal Fibrosis – StatPearls – NCBI Bookshelf (nih.gov)
+click here to read Retroperitoneal Fibrosis – StatPearls – NCBI Bookshelf (nih.gov)

 For those who also have this issue (I know at least one other), the section in the linked article above entitled “History and Physical” describes my situation perfectly.
 BUT …… and this is the ‘pearl’, it also goes on to state an association …….
 “A hydrocele may be evident on GU (Genitourinary) exam, as well as testicular tenderness.”.